slashequip/laravel-segment/README.md

 ### Safe mode
 By default, safe-mode is turned on.
-When safe-mode is active it will swallow any exceptions thrown when making the HTTP request to Segmenta and report them automatically to the exception handler, allow your app to continue running.
+When safe-mode is active it will swallow any exceptions thrown when making the HTTP request to Segment and report them automatically to the exception handler, allow your app to continue running.
 When disabled then the exception will be thrown.

 ## Testing